 LifeSong is required to ensure that it adheres to the highest standards of ethical conduct by identifying instances which an independent observer might reasonably conclude that the potential for individual or institutional conflict could influence decision making or carrying out responsibilities.
 LifeSong has a Conflict-of-Interest Policy (AI-15) that is based upon full disclosure and appropriate management of any possible conflict of interest.
-The policy requires staff members, including full-time, part-time, contract, consultants and those who provide goods and services to the health center, volunteers, Board of Directors and volunteers of a Board Committee to conduct their business according to the highest ethical standards of conduct and to comply with all applicable laws.
+The policy requires staff members, including full-time, part-time, contract, consultants and those who provide goods and services to the health center, volunteers, and Board of Directors to conduct their business according to the highest ethical standards of conduct and to comply with all applicable laws.